-The first half of a trip is along a multilane highway (from Split to Ploce), and the second part is along the coastal road D8 (from Ploce to Dubrovnik).
+The first half of a trip is along the A1 multilane motorway (from Split to Ploce), and the second part is along the coastal road D8 (from Ploce to Dubrovnik).
 This coastal road is one of the most scenic in Croatia.
-If you go with your own car and you have time to spare, climb up to the old Napoleonian road in a village of Slano for even better views.
+If you travel by car and you have time to spare, climb up to the old Napoleonian road in the village of Slano for even better views.

 Here is our full post on how to get from Split to Dubrovnik.